SAuderset/MixteCaSo/README.md

 Questions, comments, corrections, and the like are most welcome!
 Please [open an issue](https://github.com/SAuderset/MixteCaSo/issues/new/choose) for that.

-## MixteCaSo 1.0
+## MixteCaSo 1.0 - November 2023
-The initial creation of the database, which corresponds to its [first release (1.0)](https://github.com/SAuderset/mixtecan-cognate-database/releases/tag/v1.0) is explained in:
-* JOHD
+more information coming soon

 ## Folders, files and content